Desert (philosophy): Critique by John Rawls

-Others have suggested that Rawls has entirely mistaken the very logic of desert.
+Michael Zuckert has suggested that Rawls has entirely mistaken the very logic of desert.
 If justice is getting what one is due, then the basis of desert must ultimately be undeserved.
 However, desert is a relational concept that expresses a relationship between a deserved and a basis of desert.
 It simply destroys the character of desert to demand, as Rawls does, that the basis of desert be itself deserved.
 For example, if we say a man deserves some primary good because of some quality or action "Y", we can always ask, as Rawls does, "but does he deserve 'Y'?" and so on.
 We then either have an infinite regress of bases of desert or arrive at some basis, some beginning point, which the individual cannot claim to have deserved or to be responsible for, but only to have or have been given by nature.
 After all, no human being exists causa sui; even to reduce the basis of claims to the very narrow one of life itself reveals Rawls' difficulty: surely no one can "deserve" or "claim credit for" their own existence.
 To demand, as Rawls does, that no just claim rest on an undeserved base simply means that we must cease speaking about justice, for on the basis of that demand there can never be any just claims - not even for equality.
 Rawls' analysis of justice rests on a notion of desert which violates the concept of desert and therefore does not provide a more precise notion of the bases of desert, but rather dissolves entirely the concept of desert and with it justice.
 The many debates over justice in political life and in philosophy concern the actual substantive question of what are the proper bases of desert.
 That is, underlying every conception of justice must be a claim of right, a positive claim of desert.
 The great failing of Rawls' argument is that he provides no substantive basis for a claim right or desert; but this failing is, paradoxically, also the source of the great appeal or excitement about Rawls' theory.
 His approach seems to avoid the difficulties of the traditional debates and the value questions they necessarily raise and yet seems to enable him to discuss normative questions such as justice.